anhdo90/Data_Analysis_Project/Connecticut Real Estate Analysis/Readme.md

 Results from this analysis can benefit home buyers, sellers, investors, and policymakers seeking to understand the dynamics of the Connecticut real estate market.

 ## Contents
-- **Project Management**: Includes project brief and objectives.
 - **Data**: Contains raw and cleaned datasets used for analysis.
-- **Scripts**: Includes all the Python code written in Jupyter Notebook for data analysis.
 - **Analysis**: Comprises visualizations, insights, and dashboard elements.

 ## Key Questions
-1. How have housing prices evolved in Connecticut from 2002 to 2022?
+1. How have housing prices evolved in Connecticut from 2003 to 2022?
 2. Which regions in Connecticut experienced the highest growth in real estate activity?
 3. What are the most popular property types during this period?
 4. How did external economic and social factors impact the market?